-In general, an asphalt shingle roof lasts just about 25 years, give or take depending on climate and conditions.
+In general, an asphalt shingle roof lasts just 25 years, give or take depending on climate conditions.
 Roofs installed over existing shingles, on the other hand, may only last up to 20 years.

 Even if you’ve got a roof that looks good for its age, it’s a good idea to get it replaced if it’s been hanging around for 25+ years.

 8. You Can See Sunlight in the Attic

 Finally, if you can literally see the sun peeking through cracks in the attic, it’s time to hire a roof replacement.